 Task Codes 2.7.1, 2.7.2 and 2.7.3 - Risk Characterization

 Risk Characterizations shall be submitted solely in conjunction with either a Phase II Report or a Permanent and Temporary Solution Statement and will be reimbursed as task codes 2.7.1, 2.7.2, or 2.7.3.
-Method 3 Risk Characterizations performed in response to indoor air sampling (in accordance with MassDEP’s EPH/VPH Guidance Document) will be reimbursed as task code 2.14, Imminent Hazard Evaluation, per sampling event
+Method 3 Risk Characterizations performed in response to indoor air sampling (in accordance with MassDEP’s EPH/VPH Guidance Document) will be reimbursed as task code 2.14, Imminent Hazard Evaluation, per sampling event.

 Task Code 2.7.4 - Feasibility of Permanent Solutions

-Feasibility of Permanent Solutions (310 CMR 40.0860) and Feasibility of Restoration of Background (310 CMR 40.1020) performed in conjunction with a Phase III Report or a Permanent Solution Statement will be reimbursed as task code 2.7.4.
+Feasibility of Permanent Solutions (310 CMR 40.0860) and Feasibility of Restoration of Background (310 CMR 40.1020) performed in conjunction with a Phase III Report or a Permanent Solution Statement will be reimbursed under task code 2.7.4.

 Task Code 2.7.5 – Micro-scale/Macro scale NAPL Evaluation